elidoran/chain-builder/README.md

 //   // then we want to "select" this one, so, return true.
 //   return hasArray && (fn.options.labels.indexOf('cache') > -1);
 // }
-// it's possible to store the result and reuse it. var selectCacheFns = chain.select(require('./select-cache-fns'));
+// it's possible to store the returned object and reuse its functions. var selectCacheFns = chain.select(require('./select-cache-fns'));
 // use it now to remove the matching functions,
 // and optionally give a reason for removal.